pingcap/docs/statistics.md

 ### Automatic update

-For the `INSERT`, `DELETE`, or `UPDATE` statements, TiDB automatically updates the number of rows and updated rows.
+For the `INSERT`, `DELETE`, or `UPDATE` statements, TiDB automatically updates the number of rows and modified rows.
 TiDB persists this information regularly and the update cycle is 20 * [`stats-lease`](/tidb-configuration-file.md#stats-lease).
 The default value of `stats-lease` is `3s`.
 If you specify the value as `0`, TiDB stops updating statistics automatically.

 ### Relevant system variables